Nitenpyram: Metabolism

 The literature on the biotransformation of nitenpyram has been scarce.
 However, some studies have been conducted.
 Toxicokinetic studies have shown that human intestinal caco-2 cell line can absorb imidacloprid at a very high rate of efficiency.
 The compound completely absorbs (>92%) from the gastrointestinal tract, rapidly distributes from the intravascular space to the peripheral tissues and organs, like the kidney, liver and lungs, proceeding biotransformation.
 Vets and pet owners have reported the effect of nitenpyram on flea-infested pets starting within 30 minutes after administering the neonicotinoid.

 Nitenpyram has been reported to metabolize into 6-chloronicotinic acid.

 Nitenpyram in mice metabolizes into nitenpyram-COOH, nitenpyram-deschloropyridine, desmethyl-nitenpyram, nitenpyram-CN, and nitenpyram-deschloropyridine derivatives.
 The nitenpyram metabolites have not been through in-depth study.
-However, these metabolites can under oxidation reactions like the cyano group into a carboxylic group.
+However, these metabolites can undergo oxidation reactions like the cyano group into a carboxylic group.
 6-chloronicotinic acid can make hydrogen bonds with the hydrogen atom of amino groups.

 Cytochrome P450 enzymes in humans could generate some metabolites with greater toxicity than the parent compound, certified to cause tumors in combination with nitrates and induce genetic damage.
 A precautionary approach to anything understudied would be advised, until the biotransformation is better and its effects are better studied and understood.

 Synthesis

 Nitenpyram is synthesized in a multistage reaction.
-The precursor compound of this reaction is 2-Chloro-5-chloromethylpyridine, which is also used in the preparation of other neonicotinoids like Imidacloprid.
+The precursor compound of this reaction is 2-chloro-5-chloromethylpyridine, which is also used in the preparation of other neonicotinoids such as imidacloprid.
 The reaction of this compound undergoes three reaction steps.

-First step, 2-Chloro-5-chloromethylpyridine reacts with ethylamine on its phase boundary acquiring the molecule N-ethyl-2-chloro-5-pyridylmethyl amine.
+First step, 2-chloro-5-chloromethylpyridine reacts with ethylamine on its phase boundary acquiring the molecule N-ethyl-2-chloro-5-pyridylmethyl amine.

 Synthesis can then proceed with a condensation reaction (step 2), adding the solvents dichloromethane and trichloronitromethane will yield the intermediate N-ethyl-2-chloro-5-pyridylmethyl amine with an additional nitroethylene group.

-In the last step methylamine is added and reacts with the intermediate, replacing the pharmacophore chloride group, acquiring nitenpyram as the final end product.
+In the last step methylamine is added and reacts with the intermediate, replacing the pharmacophore chloride group, obtaining nitenpyram as the final end product.